sag111/Relation_Extraction/README.md

 Data
 ---
 Proposed model is trained on a subset of 908 reviews of the [Russian Drug Review Corpus (RDRS)](https://arxiv.org/pdf/2105.00059.pdf).
-The subset contains the markup of the following types of entities: and contains pairs of entities marked with the 4 listed types of relationships:
+The subset contains pairs of entities marked with the 4 listed types of relationships:
 - ADR-Drugname — the relationship between the drug and its side effects
 - Drugname-SourceInfodrug — the relationship between the medication and the source of information about it (e.g., “was advised at the pharmacy”, e.g., “was advised at the pharmacy”, “the doctor recommended it”);
 - Drugname-Diseasname — the relationship between the drug and the disease